The Meaning of Propitiation

 1 John 2:2 is talking about Jesus Christ when it says, ” … he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”

-This verse isn’t saying that the sins of all people were covered by the work of Christ.
+This verse is not saying that the sins of all people were covered by the work of Christ.
 It corrects an error.
 Some Jews thought they were the only ones to have a Propitiator.
-Here John says that Jesus wasn’t just the propitiation for the Jews.
+Here John says that Jesus was not just the propitiation for the Jews.
 He is the only propitiation God provides for the whole race of humans.
 This included even those who were not Jews.
 Not all Jews were included in the work of the Savior, but not all non-Jews were included either.
 The point is that all people from all the nations of the world need to turn to him as the only possible propitiation for sin.
 There is no other hope.

 The work of Christ is represented by a variety of English words today.
 These words all have technical meanings drawn from Scripture.
 In early English these words were much more common in use.